In CDS, it is possible to define variables at different levels:

 CDS version is a builtin variable, it is transmitted through pipelines of a workflow run.

-, you can export a variable as the following:
+In a step of type script, you can export a variable as the following:

 $ worker export varname thevalue